-- For pairs of manually-operated doors, at least one leaf of the pair must provide 32 inches of clear opening width, when measured from the face of the open door to the edge of the inactive leaf in the closed position.
+- For pairs of manually-operated doors, at least one leaf of the pair must provide 32 inches of clear opening width, when measured from the face of the open door to the edge of the inactive leaf in the closed position (or to the mullion).
 When replacing an existing pair of 30-inch doors, an unequal-leaf pair is usually required.

 - Sliding and folding doors in most locations must also provide at least 32 inches of clear opening width.
 Accessibility standards require sliding doors – including pocket doors, to have surface-mounted hardware.
 This hardware may prevent the doors from sliding fully-open; affecting the clear opening width.

 - Openings with or without doors that are more than 24 inches deep, must provide a clear opening width of at least 36 inches (see photo at right).

 - No projections are allowed into the required clear opening width between the floor and a point 34 inches above the floor.
 This does not necessarily mean that nothing can project off the door; it means that nothing can project into the 32-inch required clear width dimension (note manual doors on an accessible route are not allowed to have any projections in the bottom 10 inches of the door height).